 If used appropriately, the Amsterdam Pass can save you a lot of money on admission costs.
 It’s an all-inclusive pass, so the more you do, the more you save.

-You’ll also save time because at many of the attractions, your pass functions as your ticket.
+You’ll also save time.
+At many of the attractions, your pass functions as your ticket.
 That means you get to skip the line and spend more time enjoying Amsterdam!

-The Amsterdam Pass includes access to over fifty attractions—that’s a huge selection!
-Here are our ten of the best, along with their regular admission prices:
+The Amsterdam Pass includes access to over 25 attractions.
+Here are some of our favorites, along with their regular admission prices:

 - Rijksmuseum – €20